Prajwal-k-tech/Sol-hack-for-earth/sol-ai-demo/demo-script.md

 **[Presenter 2]**: "We're seeking partnerships with drone manufacturers, pilot customers for our beta program, and investor connections for our upcoming seed round.
 Our goal is to make solar operations intelligent, one farm at a time."

 ### Closing & Call to Action (30 seconds)
-**[Both Presenters]**: "Sol-AI Planner represents the future of solar O&M - predictive, prescriptive, and profitable.
+**[Both Presenters]**: "sol represents the future of solar O&M - predictive, prescriptive, and profitable.
 We don't just find dirty panels, we solve the cleaning problem efficiently.

 Thank you.
 Questions?"